RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 Examples: Diablo IV, Sea Of Thieves and any game that has screen reader compatibility on PC

 ### 6.2	DPad navigation
-Allowing players to use digital directional movement as opposed to a cursor-based system will not only allow gamers across the spectrum of sight loss to more efficiently navigate menus, maps and other elements, but also assist those outside of that demographic who have issues with cursor-based menus.
+Allowing players to use digital directional movement as opposed to a cursor-based system will not only allow gamers across the spectrum of sight loss to more efficiently navigate menus, maps and other elements, but also helps other gamers who have issues with cursor-based menus.

 Accessing menu and interface elements using free moving cursers can cause problems for people with sight loss or dexterity issues.
 Blind users have no context for where a free moving curser is until it hits an interactive element (and that’s only if the element has an audible or tactile cue).
 If your game is accessible through magnification, then users with high magnification settings may also find they are lost with no visual markers near enough to the curser to tell them where they are.
 Users with dexterity issues or non-standard input devices may also have trouble with the precision of landing on an element.

 Enabling a user to move between items with a single button press can help in all these areas.
 In a menu, feedback to the user should also give enough context to navigate.
 Speech should make it clear when the user is on a submenu and what type of control is highlighted.
 Toggles, sliders and radio buttons have different behaviours when selected and a blind user needs to know which one they are using.
 This could be explicitly stated in the speech by saying “toggle”, “slider” or “radio button” or indicated some other way as long as it is clear and consistent.

 ### 6.3	Aiming
-If your game requires use of a reticle for aiming, for whatever purpose (i.e., even if your game is not combat-focused), though lock-on aiming is an option, explore the possibilities of utilising audio and haptic feedback to allow players with no sight to aim with more freedom and know what they’re targeting.
-For instance, in a target rich environment where differing enemies can take priority, allow players to distinguish what enemy they want to lock onto and target.
+If your game requires use of a reticle for aiming allow players with no sight to aim with more freedom and know what they’re targeting.
+Audio-based aiming provides the gamers with sound cues to guide them to the enemy without snapping to the target.
+Auto aiming locks on to the nearest target which reduces agency but can be useful for players with dexterity issues or who are using non-standard interfaces.
+Ideally audio-based aiming should be the default with auto aiming available from a menu setting.

-An example of an audio-based aiming system can be seen in Sea Of Thieves’ August patch in the form of aim assist audio cues.
-These allow a player to line up a target in the sights of their guns and fire when a different audio cue, indicating successful acquisition of the target is confirmed.
+An example of an audio-based aiming system can be seen in Sea Of Thieves or Atomfall in the form of aim assist audio cues.
+These allow a player to line up a target in the sights of their guns and fire when successful acquisition of the target is confirmed through audio.

+If there are multiple enemies with different characteristics (for instance a boss and henchman or different classes of attacker) communicate to the player which one has been targeted and when using auto aiming allow them to select a different anemy to attack.
+This lets the gamer play more strategically.

 ### 6.4	Designing for Zoom
 Zoom is a feature that takes a section of the screen and enlarges it so that it fills the whole screen.
 It makes images bigger which can help partially sighted people but since it is only showing part of the screen it means the rest of the screen will not be visible.
 It also requires a separate navigation mechanism to choose which part of the screen you want to see.
 You might build zoom into your game, especially if the gameplay is turn-based rather than real-time but some platforms will enable zoom even if you do not build it in itself.
 Zoom functions can often magnify screens up to 16 times and, in the case of specialist software, even up to 64 times.